 The Philippines is known to be part of the earthquake belt, as part of the Pacific Ring of Fire which spreads across the northwestern tip of North America towards the western Pacific Ocean.

 But what’s not known is the occurrence of earthquakes and the magnitude of their strength.
-That is why Japan, one of the most technologically advanced countries in the world, but also part of that region where earthquakes are a frequent occurrence, devised plans to make building structures withstand this force of nature, such as the inclusion of seismic isolation and vibration control features.
+That is why Japan, one of the most technologically advanced countries in the world, but also part of that region where earthquakes are a frequent occurrence, devised plans to make building structures withstand this force of nature, such as including seismic isolation and vibration control features.

 In the Philippines, where technology is catching up, and plenty of buildings are both fire- and quake-hazard, the danger of earthquakes does not only result in toppled buildings but also fires, gas leaks, and other forms of destruction.
 To prevent or minimize damage at homes during an event of an earthquake, here are things to check out: